Storify-Your-Data/ahmedeweed/README.md

 you should have python version 3.4 or higher installed
 you should have jupyter notebook installed
-you should have all the libraies imported in the `Google analytics EDA by AEweed.ipynb` file installed
+you should have all the libraies imported in the `Google analytics EDA.ipynb` file installed

 ## Authors